-Convention Description MONOSPACE Text displayed on the screen is shown in monospace type. boldface type Boldface type in examples indicates user input.
-Boldface type in text indicates the first instance of terms defined either in the text, in the glossary, or both. italic type Italic type emphasizes important information, indicates variables, and indicates complete titles of manuals. nn nnn.nnn nn A space character separates digits in numerals with 5 or more digits.
-For example, $10\ 000$ equals $ten\ thousand$. n.nn A period in numerals signals the decimal point indicator.
+Convention Description MONOSPACE type Text displayed on the screen is shown in monospace type. italic type Italic type emphasizes important information, indicates variables, and indicates complete titles of manuals. nn nnn.nnn nn A space character separates digits in numerals with 5 or more digits.
+For example, 10 000 equals ten thousand . n.nn A period in numerals signals the decimal point indicator.
 For example, 1.75 equals one and three-fourths.
 UPPERCASE Words in uppercase indicate a command. n A lowercase italic n indicates the generic use of a number.
 For example, $19nn$ indicates a 4-digit number in which the last 2 digits are unknown.
 Note A note contains information of special importance to the reader.
 Caution A caution contains information to prevent damage to the equipment.
-Warning A warning contains information to prevent personal injury.

-MicroVAX 3100 Model 90 Hardware
+MicroVAX 3100 Model 85/95 Hardware

-This chapter describes the MicroVAX 3100 Model 90 system unit.
+This chapter describes the MicroVAX 3100 Model $85\!/\!95$ system unit.
 It describes the following:

-- The Model 90 system unit
+- Model 85/95 system unit

 - Terminal settings

 - System unit icons